 Along with the abundant symbolism attached to dragons in Chinese culture, the longer the dragon, the more prosperity and good fortune attracted.
 In some styles of dragon dances, you'll see the animal trailing a spherical object representing wisdom.

 Where to See Chinese Lion and Dragon Dances

-Lion dances are more prevalent than dragon dances, but some larger celebrations will have both styles.
-Besides Chinese New Year, a guaranteed place to see the dances, you can often observe lion and dragon dances at cultural festivals around the world, business openings, weddings, and generally anytime a crowd needs to be drawn.
+Lion dances are more prevalent than dragon dances, but larger celebrations will often have both.
+Besides Chinese New Year celebrations, a guaranteed place to see the performances, you can often observe them at cultural festivals, business openings at the Erawan Shrine in Bangkok, weddings, and generally anytime a crowd needs to be drawn in China.

 Because of the skill, dexterity, and stamina required for Chinese lion and dragon dances, the performers are often kung fu students.
 Joining a dance troupe is an honor and demands even more time and discipline from martial arts students who already have a regular training regimen.

 The more lions and dragons that a martial arts school can produce, the more influential and successful it is considered.
 Chinese lion dances are a way for a kung fu school to "show its stuff."